Why choose Cleveland Clinic for breast cancer care?

 At Cleveland Clinic, we are here to help you throughout your journey and provide the highest quality and compassionate care personalized for you.
 Our multidisciplinary team consists of surgeons, medical oncologists, radiation oncologists, radiologists, plastic surgeons, psychosocial specialists, rehabilitation specialists, geneticists and fertility specialists.
 We will work with you to determine the best course of treatment for your breast cancer diagnosis and address any concerns that treatment may have on your overall health.

-For most young women with breast cancer chemotherapy, hormonal treatments, or both are recommended as part of the treatment plan.
-Chemotherapy and hormonal treatments are individualized according to patient and disease-related factors.
+- Medical Oncology: For most young women with breast cancer chemotherapy, hormonal treatments, or both are recommended as part of the treatment plan.
+Chemotherapy and hormonal treatments are individualized for each patient and other disease-related factors.
 Genetic factors, desire for future childbearing and specific concerns about late effects of treatments are also taken into account during treatment planning.
-A variety of survivor-ship services are available to guide transition to routine medical follow-up following initial cancer treatment.
+A variety of survivor-ship services are available to guide the transition to routine medical follow-up following initial cancer treatment.

-When a young woman is diagnosed with breast cancer, she often meets with a genetic counselor to see if there is a hereditary predisposition to breast cancer.
+- Genetic Counseling: When a young woman is diagnosed with breast cancer, she often meets with a genetic counselor to see if there is a hereditary predisposition to breast cancer.
 If one is found, her family members can also choose to undergo genetic testing to see if they are also predisposed.
-We also offer a sub-specialty Hereditary High Risk Clinic so that women can be further educated and informed, and discuss their specific risks and options.
+We also offer a sub-specialty Hereditary High-Risk Clinic so that women can be further educated and informed, and discuss their specific risks and options.